michaellevy/michaellevy.github.io/teaching/index.md

 ### Total Science Experience

-Throughout my master's, I led sessions of WVU Biology's [capstone undergradaute course](http://www.as.wvu.edu/biology/bio321/), in which I led small groups of students through the design, proposal, execution, and presentation of an ecological research project.
+Throughout my master's, I led sessions of WVU Biology's [capstone undergradaute course](http://www.as.wvu.edu/biology/bio321/), in which I mentored small groups of students through the design, proposal, execution, and presentation of an ecological research project.
 I also taught environmental biology and introductory biology laboratories.

 ### Previous